Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Amazon EC2 instance types.md

 Compute optimized instances are ideal for compute-bound applications that benefit from high-performance processors.
 Like general purpose instances, you can use compute optimized instances for workloads such as web, application, and gaming servers.

 However, the difference is compute optimized applications are ideal for high-performance web servers, compute-intensive applications servers, and dedicated gaming servers.
 You can also use compute optimized instances for batch processing workloads that require processing many transactions in a single group.

+**Memory optimized instances**

+Memory optimized instances are designed to deliver fast performance for workloads that process large datasets in memory.
+In computing, memory is a temporary storage area.
+It holds all the data and instructions that a central processing unit (CPU) needs to be able to complete actions.
+Before a computer program or application is able to run, it is loaded from storage into memory.
+This preloading process gives the CPU direct access to the computer program.

+Suppose that you have a workload that requires large amounts of data to be preloaded before running an application.
+This scenario might be a high-performance database or a workload that involves performing real-time processing of a large amount of unstructured data.
+In these types of use cases, consider using a memory optimized instance.
+Memory optimized instances enable you to run workloads with high memory needs and receive great performance.